jordandouglas/BeastMap/README.md

 ## Setting up stochastic mapping using BEAUti

 Set up a BEAST 2 analysis as per usual.
 After the partitions have been finalised, configure the stochastic mapping with the `Beast Map` tab.
+Note that this will not change any of the results or the phylogenetic model, but it will add new information to the logged files.

 A **segmented tree logger** will produce a tree containing one branch segment every time the sequence/state changes.
 This is useful for geographical analyses, but is not recommended for long sequences with many substitutions, as there will be a large number of ancestral sequences or states, and therefore the tree files may require a large amount of disk space.